processone/docs.ejabberd.im/content/admin/configuration/old.md

 ---
-title: Configuring ejabberd
+title: Configuring ejabberd (Old document)
 toc: true
-menu: Configuration
-order: 3
 ---

 Here are the main entry points to learn more about ejabberd